 Organic oats have about 4 grams of dietary fiber in one serving of a quarter cup.
 They also contain a lot of protein and B vitamins.
 Organic whole oats are a great source of calcium, iron, magnesium, and copper, one of the finest among grains.
 Adding organic oats to your diet is excellent for the heart as they contain less than a gram of fat in a serving.
 High-fiber meals are associated with cardiovascular benefits, and they are perfect for digestion.
 Due to their high nutritional value and comparably low-calorie content, organic oat groats can be useful for weight management.
 They give you complex carbs that digest for a long time, preventing hunger pangs.

-How to Cook and Sprout Organic Oat Groats
+How to Cook Organic Oat Groats

 Organic oats are very versatile, so you can use them to make all kinds of dishes: